FordPipatkittikul/Assignment-2-API-JSON-HTML-JavaScript/README.md

 ## explanation

 ### index.html

-  using table tags to create table and name first row as U.S. Population and second row Year, Population
+      Using table tags to create table and
+      Naming first row as U.S. Population
+      Naming Second row Year and Population.

 ### style.css

+      move table to be center at the page.
+      Making colorful background.

 ### script.js

+      Retrieve api endpoint by fetch and transfer it in to json.
+      Itreating and each iterate create row contain year and population.